cognitedata/reveal/apps/discover/README.md

 ## Environment variables - (note: generally config should be stored in Sidecar)

-Optional: Add your own local .env file named .env.local to override files when doing local development (it's ignored by git in .gitignore).
+Optional: Add your own local .env file named `.env.development.local` to override files when doing local development (it's ignored by git in .gitignore).

 Here is a short description of the fields in the .env file.